 1. The elevator just closed and you’ve got 30 seconds to pitch the random reader on who you are and why they should read your rants.
 Go..

 Oh me?
-I’m the editor at Fistful of Talent.
-It’s this groovy little blog about HR and what not.
+I’m a blogger at Fistful of Talent.
+It’s this little blog about recruiting and what not.
 If you like HR sports analogies from white guys in their 40’s, you’ll loooveeee it!

 2. Now for the mundane – break down your location, title, company/firm and what you do for a living..